topel-research-group/Survivors_of_the_Sea/04_DiffExp/README.md

 * R05 vegetative vs. R05 resting (each timepoint separately?)
 * GF04 vegetative vs. GF04 resting (each timepoint separately?)

-* All vegetative vs. All resting?
+* Can't run all vegetative vs. all resting as using two different references...
+  * Is this problematic...?

 ## Which transformation to use for heatmaps/PCA plots?
 * vst or rlog?